JBKahn/Blog/_posts/2015-01-25-vagrant-plugin.md

 # Conclusion

 I feel that plugin creation is a bit more complicated than it should have been for a `Hello World` case.
+It seems a bit like overkill for printing something to the screen.
 Hiding behind a warning makes the initial plunge into vagrant plugins that much scarier and harder.
 While I had a few hiccups during development, it was more confusing because I thought it was more difficult than it turned out to be.
-Writing a gem for a simple command seems a bit like overkill.
-I didn't see a way to define something like `Hello World` in the `Vagrantfile` or something equally simple.
-I hope this post helps the next confused person overcome those hurdles and make a great plugin.
+I didn't see an easier way to define something simple inside the `Vagrantfile` or anything like that.
+I hope this post helps the next confused person overcome those hurdles be on their way to make a great plugin.

 If you have any suggestions on an easier way to do this, information on the gem that I missed, or any part of this than please leave a comment below.